 Everyone will receive a numbered wristband and a nametag.
 You will be asked how you would like to be referred to while in the clinic.
 You may choose to go by your first name, your last name and salutation (i.e. Mr. Jones) or a nickname you decided on for the day.
 Whatever you choose is fine.
 The wristbands help ensure first-come, first-served order is followed.

-Upon entering the building, you will be asked several survey questions.
+Upon entering the building, you will be asked several survey questions prior to treatment.
 Your responses are tracked in the computer and no one will see them once submitted.
 The information you provide will help us track demographics about the clinic’s patients which, in turn, helps us receive grants for future MOM events.
 After that you will complete a patient registration form then go through a patient education area.
 Your next stop will be medical triage .